rborkoto/partner-guides/AWS Non Standard Metrics/readme.md

 Tower guardrails, and other security services into a single service.
 The Datadog AWS integration pulls these findings natively.

-> **⚠️ Important:** The Security Hub integration provides **findings (logs)**, not metrics.
+> **Important:** The Security Hub integration provides **findings (logs)**, not metrics.
 To get actual timeseries metrics, you must create log-based metrics from these findings (see section 3.4) or use the Lambda approach in Part 4.

 **Metrics covered:**
 - `aws.config.rule.non_compliant`